 Designing a BoxED activity has been an enjoyable experience.
 I’ve learnt about the National Curriculum for science, researched good practice in designing exhibitions at Science Museums, and delved into learning styles and education theory.
 I’ve rediscovered a personal interest in genetics and human biology, and developed something of an affection for RP.
 And I’m delighted that we are now getting ready to roll it out to local schools and festivals.
 So, if you’re planning to attend the Festival of Nature or Cheltenham Science Festival in June, come along to the UWE BoxED stand and try out some of our hands-on science activities!

-Posted on May 23, 2017, in BoxED, Education outreach, PgCert Practical Science Communication, Science Communication Unit, Uncategorized and tagged Bristol Festival of Nature, Cheltenham Science Festival, Gabrielle Wheway, Kate Turton, National Curriculum, PgCert Practical Science Communication, Retinitis Pigmentosa, RP Fighting Blindness, Science Communication Unit, UWE BoxED.
+Posted on May 23, 2017, in Education outreach, PgCert Practical Science Communication, Science Communication Unit, UWE BoxED and tagged Bristol Festival of Nature, Cheltenham Science Festival, Gabrielle Wheway, Kate Turton, National Curriculum, PgCert Practical Science Communication, UWE BoxED.
 Bookmark the permalink.
 2 Comments.